bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``phasing`` Do post-call haplotype phasing of variants.
 Defaults to no phasing [false, gatk]
 - ``clinical_reporting`` Tune output for clinical reporting.
-  Modifies snpEff parameters to use HGVS notation on canonical transcripts [false, true].
+  Modifies snpEff and VEP parameters to use HGVS notation on canonical transcripts [false, true].
 - ``background`` Provide a VCF file with variants to use as a background reference during variant calling.
 For tumor/normal paired calling use this to